nfdi4plants/ARC-specification/ISA-XLSX.md

   - Study file
   - Assay file (with associated data files)

 The Investigation file contains all the information needed to understand the overall goals and means used in an experiment; experimental steps (or sequences of events) are described in the Study and in the Assay file(s).
-For each Investigation file there may be one or more Studies defined with a corresponding Study file; for each Study there may be one or more Assays defined with corresponding Assay files.
+For each Investigation file there may be one or more Studies defined with a corresponding Study file; for each Study there may be one or more Assays defined with corresponding Assay files; one assay file may be registered in different studies.

 In order to facilitate identification of ISA-XLSX component files, specific naming patterns MUST follow: